-- Squarespace podcast feeds only display the most recent posts/episodes.
+- Squarespace podcast feeds display up to 300 of the most recent posts/episodes.
 This is the maximum number of episodes that Apple Podcasts supports.

 - Audio Blocks have an upload limit of 160 MB.

 Sharing your feed

 After you’ve set up a Blog Page for podcasting, submit your podcast’s RSS feed to Apple Podcasts so listeners can discover, follow, and automatically download your show's new episodes.
 Apple Podcasts is the most popular service, and Squarespace automatically formats feeds using the podcasting standards set by Apple Podcasts.

-You can also submit your feed to other subscription services, like Google Play and Stitcher.
+You can also submit your feed to other subscription services, like Google Play, Spotify, and Stitcher.
 Since there’s no standard format for podcast RSS feeds, how your podcast and its information appears may vary across different services.

 You can help visitors find your RSS feed with the RSS Block.